-These innocent little Crack Pie Bars are based on the famous Milk Bar Crack Pie ~ they’re much easier to make.
+These irresistible little Crack Pie Bars are based on the famous Milk Bar Crack Pie ~ but mine are so much quicker and easier to make.
 And don’t worry, they’re equally as addictive!

 I can attest that these truly are impossible to resist, I just ate 3 full squares, one quarter inch sliver at a time…at least I got my exercise going back and forth from the kitchen.